xvik/generics-resolver/src/doc/docs/guide/context.md

 ```

 Here hierarchy resolution will stop on `Base` class (will not be included) and
-all appeared SomeInterfaces will be skipped (interfaces are also hierarchical so it could exclude sub hierarchy too).
+all appeared `SomeInterface` will be skipped (interfaces are also hierarchical so it could exclude sub hierarchy too).

-Option exists for very rare cases when some types breaks analysis (possible bug workaround).
+Option exists for very rare cases when some types breaks analysis (as possible bug workaround).

+!!! warning
-WARNING: When ignored classes specified, resolved generics information is not cached(!) even if complete type resolution
+    When ignored classes specified, resolved generics information is not cached(!) even if complete type resolution
     was done before (descriptor always computed, but it's not expensive).

 ## Context